radian-software/straight.el/README.md

 ##### Native compilation

-Experimental support for native compilation of Emacs Lisp code can be enabled in the latest `master` branch of the official Emacs repository (see [gccemacs][gccemacs]).
+Experimental support for native compilation of Emacs Lisp code can be enabled in the latest `main` branch of the official Emacs repository (see [gccemacs][gccemacs]).
 When running on this version of Emacs, `straight.el` will perform native compilation of packages.